Dinosaur Extinction: The Meteor Theory

 A New History of Their Lost World, STEVE BRUSATTE.
 2018.

-Location in the Yucatan Peninsula in Mexico, near the town of Chicxulub.
-Note: circles may not be correct size for map.
+Image:Approximate location of the Chicxulub impact crater, in the Yucatan Peninsula in Mexico, near the town of Chicxulub.

-Location in the Yucatan Peninsula in Mexico, near the town of Chicxulub.
-Note: circles may not be correct size for map.
+Image:Approximate location of the Chicxulub impact crater, in the Yucatan Peninsula in Mexico, near the town of Chicxulub.

-Location in the Yucatan Peninsula in Mexico, near the town of Chicxulub.
-Note: circles may not be correct size for map.
+Approximate location of the Chicxulub impact crater, in the Yucatan Peninsula in Mexico, near the town of Chicxulub.

 Flying Dinosaurs: How fearsome reptiles became birds, John Pickrell, 2014.